GaelKBertrand/Code-for-economics-projects/README.md

 ## Repository Content

-In this repository, you will find code authored by us, which can be used as a reference for various economics-related tasks and analyses.
+In this repository, you will find code I authored , which can be used as a reference for various economics-related tasks and analyses.
 These code samples are intended to assist fellow economists, researchers, and developers in their work.

+### Content specifics:

+1. STATA Code
+2. Python Code
+3. Various data preprocessing processes
+4. Check [other repositories on my profile](https://github.com/GaelKBertrand?tab=repositories&q=&type=public&language=&sort=name) for other detailed computer science or economics projects

 ## Request Access to Specific Projects